targc/speedforce/README.md

 ## Security Considerations

-⚠️ **This is a development tool with NO built-in security:**

-- **No TLS/encryption** - All traffic is plaintext
-- **No authentication** - Anyone can connect as a client
-- **No authorization** - All HTTP requests are forwarded
+### Built-in Security Features

+✅ **TLS/HTTPS Support:** Client supports encrypted connections with certificate validation ✅ **Certificate Validation:** Uses Mozilla's trusted root CA certificates ✅ **End-to-End Encryption:** When using HTTPS, all tunnel traffic is encrypted

+### Security Limitations

+⚠️ **No Authentication:** Anyone who can connect to the server port can use the tunnel ⚠️ **No Authorization:** All HTTP requests are forwarded to the local service ⚠️ **Server-side TLS:** The server itself doesn't handle TLS (use reverse proxy)

 **Recommendations:**
-- Use SSH tunnel or VPN for secure communication
+- **Use HTTPS:** Always connect via `https://` in production
+- **Reverse Proxy:** Deploy server behind nginx/Caddy for TLS termination
-- Firewall the HTTP port (8080) to trusted IPs only
+- **Firewall Rules:** Restrict server port access to trusted IPs
-- Never expose to public internet without additional security layers
-- Consider this for development/debugging only
-- Add TLS termination with reverse proxy (nginx/Caddy) for production
+- **VPN/SSH Tunnel:** Additional layer for sensitive environments
+- **Authentication:** Add authentication in your local service, not the tunnel
+- **Development Only:** This tool is designed for dev/debugging, not production traffic

 ## Performance